Ion Current Rectification and Long-Range Interference in Conical Silicon Micropores: Experimental

-In the following, we present a model for the potential-dependent conductance of a tapered pore and obtain a closed form expression simultaneously describing Ohmic conductance and ion current rectification, which is used to draw the solid lines in Fig. \ref{Fig2}.
-First, we emphasize the fact that the membranes under consideration have a thickness similar to the dimensions of the openings, which differs qualitatively from a channel that is much longer than its diameter due to the contribution of the edge resistance associated with both ends \cite{Lee2012}.
-This implies an equivalent electric circuit as illustrated in Figure \ref{Cartoon_theory}(a), which not only considers bulk and surface contributions to the conductance inside of the pore ($G^{\rm{pore}}_{\rm{b}}$ and $G^{\rm{pore}}_{\rm{\rm{s}}}$) but also two base- ($G^{\rm{base}}_{\rm{b}}$ and $G^{\rm{base}}_{\rm{\rm{s}}}$) and tip- ($G^{\rm{tip}}_{\rm{b}}$ and $G^{\rm{tip}}_{\rm{\rm{s}}}$) conductances.
-Our model does not explicitly account for the base- and tip surface conductances ($G^{\rm{base}}_{\rm{\rm{s}}}$ and $G^{\rm{tip}}_{\rm{\rm{s}}}$, respectively) but as we will see these regions do contribute significantly to the effective charge of the pore.
-The base and tip conductances are important contributions to the total conductance when the channel length is comparable to the base radius $R_{\rm{b}}$.
-A result of this configuration of resistances is that the potential drop over the pore, $\Delta\psi_{\rm{p}}$, is significantly smaller than the total imposed potential drop $\Delta\psi$.
-To obtain $\Delta\psi_{\rm{p}}$ we consider, in cylindrical $(x,\theta,r)$ coordinates, two bulk reservoirs in the half spaces $x<0$ and $x>L$ connected by an azimuthally-symmetric conical channel of length $L$ as depicted in Figure \ref{Cartoon_theory}(b) with base radius $R_{\rm{b}}$ at the inlet ($x=0$) and tip radius $ R_{\rm{t}}$ at the outlet ($x=L$), such that the radius of the channel reads $R(x)=R_{\rm{b}}- (x/L) (R_{\rm{b}}-R_{\rm{t}})$ for $x\in[0,L]$.
-The potential drop over the inside of the pore can be calculated using two assumptions (i) that the electric field at the tip (and base) decays as a monopole $-\nabla\psi\propto 1/(r^2+x^2)$ into the bulk and (ii) that the electric field within the silicon wafer is zero, such that all field lines go through the channel.
+The introduction of non-negligible edge resistances implies an equivalent electric circuit as illustrated in Figure \ref{Cartoon_theory}(a), which not only considers bulk and surface contributions to the conductance inside the pore ($G^{\rm{pore}}_{\rm{b}}$ and $G^{\rm{pore}}_{\rm{\rm{s}}}$) in parallel\cite{kirby_micro, IUPAC} but also two base- ($G^{\rm{base}}_{\rm{b}}$ and $G^{\rm{base}}_{\rm{\rm{s}}}$) and tip- ($G^{\rm{tip}}_{\rm{b}}$ and $G^{\rm{tip}}_{\rm{\rm{s}}}$) conductances.
+Only recently it has been shown that the charged surface outside of the membrane contributes to edge resistance\cite{Lee2012,Bocquet2020}, but unfortunately our model is not able to explicitly account for the base- and tip surface conductances ($G^{\rm{base}}_{\rm{\rm{s}}}$ and $G^{\rm{tip}}_{\rm{\rm{s}}}$, respectively) even though we will see these charged regions do contribute significantly to both experimental Ohmic conductance and ICR.
+Instead we implicitly account for the charge on the outside membrane through an "apparent" (large) surface charge within the pore, inflating the pore surface conductance $G_{\rm{s}}^{\rm{pore}}$ and total conductance $G$.
+Hence our large "apparent" surface charge will account for outer-membrane conductance increasing the well-known bulk edge conductances as described by Hall\cite{hall1975access}.
+These parallel edge surface and bulk conductances are in series with the pore resistances as depicted in Fig.\hyref{Cartoon_theory}(a), which for the present system parameters ensures that the potential drop over the pore $\Delta\psi_{\rm{p}}$ is significantly smaller than the total bias $\Delta\psi$.
+This decreased potential drop does not only reduce the current through the pore but also lowers the electro-osmotic flow and concentration polarization within the pore.
+To obtain $\Delta\psi_{\rm{p}}$ we consider, in cylindrical $(x,r,\theta)$ coordinates, two bulk reservoirs in the half spaces $x<0$ and $x>L$ connected by an azimuthally-symmetric conical channel of length $L$ as depicted in Figure \ref{Cartoon_theory}(b) with base radius $R_{\rm{b}}$ at the inlet ($x=0$) and tip radius $ R_{\rm{t}}$ at the outlet ($x=L$), such that the radius of the channel reads $R(x)=R_{\rm{b}}- (x/L) (R_{\rm{b}}-R_{\rm{t}})$ for $x\in[0,L]$.
+The potential drop over the inside of the pore can be calculated using two assumptions: (i) that the electric field at the tip (and base) decays as a monopole $-\nabla\psi\propto 1/(r^2+x^2)$ into the bulk far from the pore (as noted by Ref.\cite{yossifon}) and (ii) that the electric field within the pore is divergence-free, such that electro-neutrality is obeyed.
 From these assumptions it follows that the pore-potential drop $\Delta\psi_{\rm{p}}=-\int_0^L\partial_x\psi \dd x$ is given by